 - Children 6 years of age and younger not seeking Autism Benefit Waiver/ABA services

-- Children 7 years of age or older must be enrolled.
-(You may call The Detroit Wayne Integrated Health Network Access Center to verify your child’s enrollment status at 313.224.7000)
+- Children 7 years of age or older must be enrolled with Detroit Wayne Integrated Health Network.
+(You may call the Wayne County Access Center to verify your child’s enrollment status at 313.224.7000.)

-- Birth certificate or Legal Guardianship order and social security card
+- Birth certificate or Legal Guardianship order and social security number of child(ren)

 - Court orders reflecting Wayne County wardship for all court wards